A quick introduction

-The PS1 and PS2 featured two types of storage, a read-only disc for loading games and a re-writable ‘memory card’ for storing saves and executables.
+The PS1 and PS2 featured two types of storage: a read-only disc for loading games, and a re-writable ‘Memory Card’ for storing saves and executables.
 The PSP continued this tradition using different methods.
-Considering it was their first -mainstream- portable console, how did Sony manage to find the right mediums?
-Well, taking into account they were the authors of the BetaMax, MiniDisc and so forth, you can guess what they did this time… introduce even more formats.
+Considering it was their first -mainstream- portable console, how did Sony manage to find the right medium for each job?
+Well, taking into account they were the creators of the BetaMax, MiniDisc and so forth, you can guess what they did this time… introduce even more formats.

-CDs and DVDs are too big, easily copiable and conventional readers won’t work in a shaky environment (those who tried listening to an audio CD on a Walkman while walking know what I’m talking about).
-So, Sony’s solution was a new invention from the ground up called Universal Media Disc or ‘UMD’, a proprietary medium.
+CDs and DVDs are too big, and easily copiable.
+On the other hand, conventional readers won’t work in a shaky environment (those who tried listening to an audio CD on a Walkman while walking know what I’m talking about).
+So, Sony’s solution was a new invention from the ground up called Universal Media Disc, a proprietary medium.

-UMDs hold either 900 MB or 1.8 GB depending on being single-layered or dual-layered, respectively.
-Not only UMDs differ physically from a DVD or MiniDVD, but they also contain a different internal structure.
-Apart from games, Sony published the ‘UMD Video’ and ‘UMD Audio’ specification, allowing other types of distributors to ship their content to PSP users - Remember this is the year 2004 (when the iPod Photo had a 2” display).
+UMDs hold either 900 MB or 1.8 GB depending on whether they are single-layered or dual-layered, respectively.
+UMDs not only differ physically from a DVD or MiniDVD, but they also contain a different internal structure.
+Apart from games, Sony published the ‘UMD video’ and ‘UMD audio’ specifications, allowing other distributors to ship their content to PSP users – remember, this is the year 2004 (when the iPod Photo had a 2” display).

-These discs are presented with an unremovable caddy, the centre is magnetic so it attaches itself to the reader’s motor once the disc is inserted.
+These discs are presented with an non-removable caddy; the centre is magnetic so it attaches itself to the reader’s motor once the disc is inserted.

-The ‘portable’ equivalent of the Memory Card is the Memory Stick Pro Duo, another product of Sony’s insistence to bring more mediums to a flooded market (remember the massive number of options back then?
-Even flashcarts acommodated many of them).
+The ‘portable’ equivalent of the Memory Card is the Memory Stick Pro Duo, another product of Sony’s insistence to bring another medium to a flooded market (remember the massive number of options back then?
+Even flashcarts accommodated many of them).
 This was released during the boom in consumer photography and cellphones, when people wanted lots of storage for a cheap price; and just before the SD card took over.

 The Memory Stick, like the rest, is a protocol that interfaces internal memory (like Flash) with any peripheral in a way that’s convenient.
 So, you may swap cards between the computer and the camera without having disassemble anything.
 The ‘Pro Duo’ variant (used by the PSP) has a capacity of up to 32 GB and 1.23 MB/s read and 0.54 MB/s write speed.

 The PSP relies on the Memory Stick to store user-related content, such as saves, media and games.
 It’s formatted with the FAT32 file system.
-The controller embedded in the Memory Stick can include MagicGate DRM and the PSP will read either type.
+The controller embedded in the Memory Stick can include MagicGate DRM.

-Another thing that followed after the debut Playstation Network was the Playstation Store.
-As the name indicates, it’s an online store that allows users to acquire games digitally and download them on the Memory Stick.
+Another thing that followed after the debut PlayStation Network was the PlayStation Store.
+As the name indicates, it’s an online store that allows users to acquire games digitally and download them onto their Memory Stick.

 I suppose this was a great relief for small game studios, as physical distribution always implied a significant cost, which would eventually impact the price of the game.
-Strangely enough, a later model of the PSP called ‘PSP Go’ enforced this process as it could only play games acquired from the Playstation Store (it lacked the UMD reader).
+Strangely enough, a later model of the PSP called ‘PSP Go’ enforced this move away from physical media – by removing the UMD reader, it could only play games acquired from the PlayStation Store.

-Last but not least, online services provided the opportunity to download game patches (in the form of ‘updates’) directly from the console.
+Last but not least, online services provided the opportunity to download game patches (in the form of ‘updates’) directly to the console.